Search

 Matoke

-Matoke is one of the most popular dishes in the country and considered to be the national dish of Uganda.
-Plantain is wrapped in banana leaves, steamed and then mashed.
-Occasionally, it is then fried with onions, tomatoes and spices before being served.
+Matoke, one of the most popular dishes in Uganda, is considered the national dish.
+Wrapped in banana leaves, the plantain is steamed and then mashed.
+It can also be fried with onions, tomatoes and spices before being served.
 It is a popular accompaniment to meats alongside ground peanut sauce and vegetables.

 Did you know?